cionx/lie-algebras/README.md

 # Representation-Theory-1-Skript
-My notes for Representation Theory I.
+My notes for Representation Theory I. An (hopefully) up-to-date compiled version can be found at https://uni-bonn.sciebo.de/public.php?service=files&t=a20a94c60db211889f9202025b46dcea&download.